From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 Using a bright colour palette, Turbo used bold, plain visual language to paint large scale pictures, nearly always of animals.

-He also painted a whole series of his favourite stray dog from Uncle Herb’s place, who he called ‘Auggie Dauggie’.
+He also painted a series of his favourite stray dog from Uncle Herb’s place, who he called ‘Auggie Dauggie’.
 Auggie Dauggie followed Turbo everywhere, and the two slept together in his bed each night.

 He held the brush in an unorthodox style, and worked quickly; a full canvas was often finished in an hour.

 At the end of his degree, in 2005, Turbo contributed works to the end of year graduate art show.
-His paintings sold immediately.
+His paintings sold out immediately.

 The following year he had his first solo exhibition, at the Koorie Heritage trust in Federation Square.
 This was an even bigger success; all of the works in the show were sold within 25 minutes on opening night, followed by rave reviews in the local press.